The Four Social Responsibilities of a Business

 1. Economic Responsibility of a Business

 The most basic responsibility of a business organization is to maximize its profitability not only to attend to the interests of its shareholders but also to contribute to the progress of the economy.
+A business must ensure that it produces economic value.

-A business is thereby an integral actor in economic development and nation-building.
+A business is an integral actor in economic development and nation-building.
 The more traditional economic model of corporate social responsibility echoes this role.
 American economist Milton Friedman once mentioned that the prime responsibility of a business is to maximize profits and ensure that it can pay all taxes levied by the government.

 2. Legal Responsibility of a Business